Hourly to Salary Calculator UK (2026)

 Your Estimated Earnings Breakdown

 The table below shows your estimated gross pay, deductions, and net take-home pay across different time periods based on the details you entered.
-Figures use standard 2025/26 UK tax and NI thresholds.
+Estimates use standard assumptions and may not reflect your tax code, Scotland rates, or other deductions.

 Category Yearly (£) Monthly (£) Weekly (£) Daily (£) (approx) Hourly (£)